 Farmers Branch real estate is some of the most expensive in Texas, although Farmers Branch house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Farmers Branch isn’t mainly white- or blue-collar occupations dominate the local economy, Farmers Branch is neither predominantly one nor the other.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Farmers Branch is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Farmers Branch is a city of sales and office workers, managers, and service providers.
-There are especially a lot of people living in Farmers Branch who work in office and administrative support (14.99%), management occupations (12.17%), and sales jobs (10.95%).
+Overall, Farmers Branch is a city of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Farmers Branch who work in office and administrative support (14.59%), management occupations (12.94%), and sales jobs (10.52%).

 Also of interest is that Farmers Branch has more people living here who work in computers and math than 95% of the places in the US.

 The education level of Farmers Branch citizens is very high relative to the national average among all cities (21.84%): 34.99% of adults in Farmers Branch have a bachelor's degree or even advanced degree.

 The per capita income in Farmers Branch in 2010 was $33,214, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $132,856 for a family of four.
 However, Farmers Branch contains both very wealthy and poor people as well.